 \subsection{Vision-Language-Action Model}

-Vision-Language-Action models~\cite{shridhar2022cliport,reed2022generalist,brohan2022rt,zhang2024navid,zitkovich2023rt,belkhale2024rt} have transformed robotic manipulation by directly mapping multimodal inputs and instructions into control commands.
+Vision-Language-Action models~\cite{shridhar2022cliport,reed2022generalist,brohan2022rt,zhang2024navid,zitkovich2023rt,belkhale2024rt} have transformed robotic manipulation by directly mapping multimodal inputs and instructions into control commands, and this paradigm has been extended to autonomous driving~\cite{fu2025orion,fu2025minddrive} and multi-task coordination~\cite{liang2026cook}.
 Recent architectures~\cite{liu2024rdt,kim2024openvla,pi0,pi05,internvlam1,kim2025openvlaoft,bjorck2025gr00t} leverage mechanisms like diffusion policies to achieve robust zero-shot adaptability.
 However, their application in dynamic real-world environments is bottlenecked by inadequate spatiotemporal modeling.
 Regarding temporal modeling, the high computational cost of processing multi-frame observations forces most VLAs to operate as memoryless single-frame policies.
 This precludes the extraction of continuous dynamics.
-While recent efforts incorporate temporal contexts~\cite{jiang2023vima,driess2023palm,team2024octo,fan2025interleave,bu2025univla,patratskiy2025spatial} or memory mechanisms for long-horizon tasks~\cite{shi2025memoryvla,jang2025contextvla,koo2025hamlet,liu2025ttf,lin2025hif,zheng2024tracevla}, they primarily track task progression.
+While recent efforts incorporate temporal contexts~\cite{jiang2023vima,driess2023palm,team2024octo,fan2025interleave,bu2025univla,patratskiy2025spatial,guan2026videostreamingthinking} or memory mechanisms for long-horizon tasks~\cite{shi2025memoryvla,jang2025contextvla,koo2025hamlet,liu2025ttf,lin2025hif,zheng2024tracevla}, they primarily track task progression.
 They fail to perform high-frequency motion estimation required for dynamic manipulation.
-In terms of spatial representation, standard VLAs assume static environments and neglect the continuous motion of manipulated objects~\cite{qiu2026efficient}.
+In terms of spatial representation, standard VLAs assume static environments and neglect the continuous motion of manipulated objects~\cite{qiu2026efficient}, despite progress in 3D spatial understanding~\cite{liang2024pointmamba,liang2024pointgst,wu2026vega}.
 Approaches like ReconVLA~\cite{song2025reconvla} allocate visual attention to target objects.
-DreamVLA~\cite{zhang2025dreamvla} integrated dream query to predict global scene transitions.
+DreamVLA~\cite{zhang2025dreamvla} integrated dream query to predict global scene transitions, and scene-level world models~\cite{liang2026UniFuture,zhou2025hermes,zhou2026hermespp} forecast future 3D states.
 However, these methods lack the fine-grained object-centric dynamic modeling essential for reactive planning.
 Furthermore, existing dynamic manipulation methods~\cite{zhang2025dynamic,wang2024train} are typically restricted to simplified motion tasks and fail to capture real-world dynamic complexity.
-To bridge these gaps, we introduces spatiotemporal designs to effectively tackle dynamic manipulation tasks.
+To bridge these gaps, we introduce spatiotemporal designs to effectively tackle dynamic manipulation tasks.